 Get the most relevant emails

 When searching the message entity, specifying enableTopResults as

-true returns a hybrid list of messages : the first 3 messages in the response are sorted by relevance, the remaining messages are sorted by date.
+true returns a hybrid list of messages: the first three messages in the response are sorted by relevance; the remaining messages are sorted by date/time.

 Get selected properties

 When searching an entity type, such as message, event, drive, driveItem, list, listItem, site, externalItem, or person, you can include in the fields property specific entity properties to return in the search results.
 This is similar to using the OData system query option, $select in REST requests.
 The search API does not technically support these query options because the behavior is expressed in the POST body.

 For all these entity types, specifying the fields property reduces the number of properties returned in the response, optimizing the payload over the wire.

 The listItem and externalItem entities are the only supported entities that allow getting extended retrievable fields configured in the schema.
 You cannot retrieve extended properties from all the other entities by using the search API.
 For example, if you created a retrievable field for externalItem in the search schema, or if you have a retrievable custom column on a listItem, you can retrieve these properties from search.
 To retrieve an extended property on a file, specify the listItem type in the request.

 If the fields specified in the request are either not present in the schema, or not marked as retrievable, they will not be returned in the response.
 Invalid fields in the request are silently ignored.